-The South Tahoe Public Utility District is carrying out a wide range of upgrades that lower long-term costs, protect the environment and ensure long-term, quality service for your water, wastewater and recycled water systems.
+The South Tahoe Public Utility District has been carrying out a wide range of upgrades that lower long-term costs, protect the environment and ensure long-term, quality service for your water, wastewater and recycled water systems.
 In 2014, the District’s Board of Directors approved a series of annual rate increases to help fund more than $50 million in critical improvements to your water, wastewater, and recycled water systems.
 Below are some of the results from your investments over the last five years.

 Water System Upgrades Improve Fire Flow and Water Conservation